cased27/academicTranscripts/JSnotes.md

 	paragraph.textContent = "Someone clicked the button!";
 	});
 ```
-You can have more than one 'listener' on an element
+You can have more than one 'listener' on an element.
+Note: it is useful to to the keyword 'this' to separate functions and connect click listeners (see Colt's JS course in Section15 "The Event Object")

+KEY EVENTS

+1. Keypress: pressing a key down and releasing

+2. Keyup: any key that is released after being pressed down.

+3. Keydown: any key that is pressed down (on each, original key down) it will be logged in the console.

+FORM EVENTS
+(Colt's JS course Section 15 "Form Events & PreventDefault)

 ###### |[Table of Contents](#tableOfContents)|